 Information about Free and Reduced-Price Meals

-If you currently receive Food Stamps (SNAP), California Work Opportunity and Responsibility to Kids (CalWorks), Kinship Guardianship Assistance Payments (KinGAP), or Food Distribution Program on Indian Reservation (FDPIR) benefits, your child may automatically be certified by the State to receive free meals.
+If you currently receive CalFresh (SNAP), California Work Opportunity and Responsibility to Kids (CalWorks), Kinship Guardianship Assistance Payments (KinGAP), or Food Distribution Program on Indian Reservation (FDPIR) benefits, your child may automatically be certified by the State to receive free meals.
 If so, you will receive a Direct Certification letter from Nutrition Servies.

 Applications for Free and Reduced-Price Meals for the 2015/2016 school year will be available after July 13, 2015, Online and at the Nutrition Services office at 389 W. Truslow Avenue in Fullerton.
 Office hours are 8:00 a.m. to 3:30 p.m.
-Tuesday through Friday.
-Spanish-speaking staff is available on Tuesdays and Wednesdays.
-(Closed on Mondays during the summer.)
+Monday through Friday.
+Spanish-speaking staff is available to assist you.

 Meal Application Requirements

 Only original application forms are accepted.
 No faxed applications can be accepted.
 Applications must be completed using black or blue ink.
 If other ink colors are used, the application will be rejected.
 The use of white-out and/or crossing-out of information are not permitted.

 Applicants with disabilities: The Nutrition Services Office does not have a ramp to allow wheelchair access.
-In order to help applicants with disabilities, Senior Secretary Alba Ibarra will meet with disabled applicants, and read/write the applications for those who can't read/write or have a physical disability that prevents them from doing it themselves.
+In order to help applicants with disabilities, Senior Secretary Alba Ibarra or designated staff member will meet with disabled applicants, and read/write the applications for those who can't read/write or have a physical disability that prevents them from doing it themselves.